HIRO-group/HIRO-group.github.io/_posts/news/2022-06-20-Robotics-Summer-Camp.md

 ---
+emoji: "🎉"
-title: "🎉 Robotics Summer Camp Outreach Program!"
+title: "Robotics Summer Camp Outreach Program!"
 description: Or, how we brought robotics to children in the community.
 tags: [news,outreach]
 author: Nataliya Nechyporenko